 When a segment of the human spine degenerates, or otherwise becomes diseased, it may become necessary to surgically remove the affected disc of that segment, and to replace it with bone for the purpose of obtaining a spinal fusion by which to restore more normal, pre-morbid, spatial relations, and to provide for enhanced stability across that segment.
 Performing such surgery of the spine from an anterior (front) approach offers the great advantage of avoiding the spinal cord, dural sac, and nerve roots.
 Unfortunately, in entering the disc space anteriorly a very important band-like structure called the anterior longitudinal ligament, is violated.
-This structure physiologically acts as a significant restraint resisting the anterior displacement of the disc itself and acting as a tension band binding the front portions of the vertebrae so as to limit spinal hyperextension.
+This structure physiologically acts as a significant restraint resisting the anterior displacement of the disc itself and acting as a tension band binding the front portions of the vertebrae of the vertebrae adjacent to that disc space.
+The projections are sharpened and pointed so as to facilitate their insertion into the vertebrae and are segmented or ratcheted to prevent the staple member from disengaging and backing out once inserted.